Serial Killers, Part 7: The FBI and Jeffrey Dahmer

 The FBI’s involvement in serial killer cases has evolved over time.
 In the 1970s, we began applying the insights of psychology and behavioral science to violent criminal behavior.
 Federal legislation on serial killings in 1988 and on violent crimes against interstate travelers in 1994 expanded our operational jurisdiction.
 And of course, advancements in forensics over the years—such as DNA analysis and automated fingerprint capabilities—have played, and will continue to play, a vital role in stopping these killers and identifying their victims.

-To learn more about the FBI’s role in this case, we have made our Freedom of Information Act release of material on Dahmer available on the FBI Vault.
-This material was released a number of years ago and includes our Headquarters file, Milwaukee Division file, a file from the FBI Laboratory concerning tests made on evidence from Dahmer’s apartment. and a foreign police cooperation file on efforts to determine if Dahmer had killed anyone while living in Germany.
+More about the FBI’s role in this case can be found on the FBI Vault, where we have made our Freedom of Information Act release of material on Dahmer available.
+This material was released a number of years ago and includes our Headquarters file, Milwaukee Division file, a file from the FBI Laboratory concerning tests made on evidence from Dahmer’s apartment, and a foreign police cooperation file on efforts to determine if Dahmer had killed anyone while living in Germany.

 - FBI Vault files on Jeffery Dahmer

 Part 2: Birth of Behavioral Analysis in the FBI

 - Part 3: Ted Bundy’s Campaign of Terror